-Statistical consulting services are offered jointly by the University, supported by the School of Mathematics and Statistics and the Research Office.
-These are available for postgraduate students, academic and professional staff within Victoria University and currently on a limited basis to external private and governmental organisations.
+Our statistical consulting services are available for postgraduate students, academic and professional staff within Victoria University and currently on a limited basis to external private and governmental organisations.

 The service aims to enhance the university research environment by offering quality statistical advice for research projects, to provide interdisciplinary research and collaboration opportunities for students from all Schools and to develop collaborations with external organisations through consulting work.

 Clients are encouraged to contact the service at an early stage of their project, to help ensure that the planned procedures and study size will be appropriate for the proposed work.
 The consultant may also suggest ways to maximise available resources through the use of efficient study designs and appropriate data management techniques.

 - Advice on study design